cardat/air-health-sws-airflow/SERVER_INSTALL.md

 ./airflow-init.sh
 ```

+Insert a password when prompted by the script.

 ### Run Airflow main services

 Since two main services need to be run via the terminal, there are two options here: